jessepav/lacygoill-wiki-backup/vim/compiler.md

 Without `%-G`, this line would not be matched by any format:

-   - the 1st format describes the continuation of a multi-line message  (Traceback... is not ✘)
+   - the 1st format describes the continuation of a multiline message  (Traceback... is not ✘)
-   - the 2nd format describes the beginning of a multi-line message     (" ✘ )
+   - the 2nd format describes the beginning of a multiline message     (" ✘ )
-   - the 3rd format describes the end of a multi-line message           (" ✘ )
+   - the 3rd format describes the end of a multiline message           (" ✘ )

 So,  Vim would  use the  last format  to  parse this  line, which  would give  a non-interactive entry in the qfl.